-- Prohibit unfunded mandates in the ETF budget; - Ensure full funding for existing K-12 public school programs and mandates and a sustained state effort to increase access to pre-kindergarten, before funding any other entity; - Establish full funding of public elementary/secondary programs as the highest priority by passing a constitutional amendment guaranteeing elementary and secondary education equitable per pupil funding relative to higher education of the annual ETF budget; - Provide budget flexibility at the local level by avoiding restrictive language directing or prohibiting school board expenditure of funds; - Oppose efforts to re-direct or reduce any taxes presently dedicated to financing education in Alabama without corresponding measures to offset revenue losses or an alternative economic mechanism to ensure funding for K-12 education programs at current year levels; - Oppose any effort to abolish the ETF, to unearmark dedicated taxes, to co-mingle ETF and General Fund revenue, to fund legislative discretionary projects through the budget or to fund non-state or non-education agencies from the ETF; - Pass a reliable education budget in time for school boards to make local personnel and budget decisions before the end of the school year; - Enhance the governor's authority to line-item veto appropriations; - Ensure each participating entity is assessed its share of costs associated with state-funded benefits programs; - Ensure K-12 schools share proportionately in any growth in ETF revenue; - Support revenue initiatives to provide stable funding to the ETF; and - Permit the state Department of Education and local school boards to carry over ETF funds at the end of the fiscal year.
+- Prohibit unfunded mandates in the ETF budget; - Ensure full funding for existing K-12 public school programs and mandates and a sustained state effort to increase access to pre-kindergarten, before funding any other entity; - Establish full funding of public elementary/secondary programs as the highest priority by passing a constitutional amendment guaranteeing elementary and secondary education equitable per pupil funding relative to higher education of the annual ETF budget; - Provide budget flexibility at the local level by avoiding restrictive language directing or prohibiting school board expenditure of funds; - Oppose efforts to re-direct or reduce any taxes presently dedicated to financing education in Alabama without corresponding measures to offset revenue losses or an alternative economic mechanism to ensure funding for K-12 education programs at current year levels; - Oppose any effort to abolish the ETF, to unearmark dedicated taxes, to co-mingle ETF and General Fund revenue, to fund legislative discretionary projects through the budget or to fund non-state or non-education agencies from the ETF; - Pass a reliable education budget in time for school boards to make local personnel and budget decisions before the end of the school year; - Enhance the governor's authority to line-item veto appropriations; - Ensure each participating entity is assessed its share of costs associated with statefunded benefits programs; - Ensure K-12 schools share proportionately in any growth in ETF revenue; - Support revenue initiatives to provide stable funding to the ETF; and - Permit the state Department of Education and local school boards to carry over ETF funds at the end of the fiscal year. - Adjust ETF line-item allocations accordingly to reflect cost-of-living adjustments and the addition of new LEAs.